 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at University of Denver is 8:1, and the school has 59.9 percent of its classes with fewer than 20 students.
-The most popular majors at University of Denver include: Business, Management, Marketing, and Related Support Services; Social Sciences; Visual and Performing Arts; Communication, Journalism, and Related Programs; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 87.8 percent.
+The student-faculty ratio at University of Denver is 11:1, and the school has 58.5 percent of its classes with fewer than 20 students.
+The most popular majors at University of Denver include: Business, Management, Marketing, and Related Support Services; Social Sciences; Biological and Biomedical Sciences; Visual and Performing Arts; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 87.3 percent.

 |Student gender distribution|